 We also test the effectiveness of training with the training dataset constructed using our data generation pipeline.
 We fine-tuned MM-GDINO-T and CogVLM using the positive data from the constructed training set.
-In addition, we fine-tuned MM-GDINO-T using the entire training set.
-The training settings are in Appendix~\ref{sec:appendix_exp}.
+In addition, we fine-tuned MM-GDINO-T with the entire training set.
+The training settings are detailed in Appendix~\ref{sec:appendix_exp}.

-We evaluate the models using Precision@1 for positive data; Recall@1 and AUROC for negative data.
+We evaluate the models using Precision@1 for positive data, and Recall@1 and AUROC for negative data; the AUROC results can be found in Appendix~\ref{sec:appendix_results}.
 Specifically, models like MDETR and Lenna that have dedicated object detection modules can generate multiple detection boxes with associated confidence scores, allowing for direct computation of Recall@1 and AUROC.
-For models that generate coordinates as the text using an autoregressive approach, we use the probability of the coordinates tokens to calculate confidence~\cite{kurita2023refego,mitchell2023detectgpt}.
+For models that generate coordinates as text using an autoregressive approach, we use the probability of the coordinate tokens to calculate confidence~\cite{kurita2023refego,mitchell2023detectgpt}.